LeyenQian/CSCI4448_Project_2/README.md

  - Team Members: Yi Hou (109288627), Puyuan Zhang (107207898)

 ### Files Description
-1. Main.java  ( ./Main.java )</br>
+ - Main.java  ( ./Main.java )</br>
 the entry point of the program.</br>

-2. dayatthezoo.out ( ./dayatthezoo.out )</br>
+ - dayatthezoo.out ( ./dayatthezoo.out )</br>
 sample output (number of days: 7)</br>

-3. Animal.java ( ./Animals/Animal.java )</br>
+ - Animal.java ( ./Animals/Animal.java )</br>
 the abstract class inherited by all beast divisions (Canine, Feline, Pachyderm and Ursidae).

-4. Canine, Feline, Pachyderm and Ursidae classes are inherited by animal speces under the breed directory respectively.</br>
+ - Canine, Feline, Pachyderm and Ursidae classes are inherited by animal speces under the breed directory respectively.</br>
 ( ./Animals/Canine/Breed.* )</br>
 ( ./Animals/Feline/Breed/* )</br>
 ( ./Animals/Pachyderm.Breed/* )</br>
 ( ./Animals/Ursidae/Breed/* )

+ - Panda.java (./Animals/Ursidae/Breed/Panda.java)
+For the eat method, it uses the one provided by the UrsidaeDelegation, instead the one that inherited from Animal.

+ - Observer and Subject (./Zoo/Observer/*)
+Interface used for observer patten.

+ - Constants.java (./Zoo/Employee/Constants.java)
+It defines the flags used in observer patten and times for ZooClock.

-5. Zoo.java ( ./Zoo/Zoo.java )</br>
+ - Zoo.java ( ./Zoo/Zoo.java )</br>
 zoo class can store all employee and animal instances.

-6. ZooKeeper.java ( ./Zoo/Employee/Zookeeper.java )</br>
+ - ZooKeeper, ZooFoodServer and ZooAnnouncer ( ./Zoo/Employee/* )</br>
 It inherites the ZooEmployee class from the partent dictory, and provides additional function that specific to zoo keeper, such as feed animals and roll call animals.

-### Issue
-It would be better to implement the random animal behavoirs by using the weighted random selection algorithm.
-But I found Java's design priciple on dictionary or key value pair are different than that in Python or C. Therefore, I choose to implement it with the random number function.
+Any of them can be subject or observer (need to implement the corresponding interface)

+ - ZooClock.java (./Zoo/ZooClock.java)</br>
+ZooClock is the main subject, ZooKeeper, ZooFoodServer are the direct observers of it.
+Their behaviors are decided by ZooClock.